AdamStagg/BTPGameJam/Assets/Graphics/InitialGraphics/README.md

 There are three layers of background images for the parallax effect

-One tree layer
+One bare tree layer (We may not need it except for scenery or something :) )

-a color layer
+a tree with leaves layer

 and the character layer.